 Lung “detoxing” is one of the most common—and the most dubious—pseudoscientific treatments that get promoted to people with COPD.
 Lung detox cleanses are also promoted to smokers (and former smokers) as a way to clear out toxins from the lungs, reduce the negative health effects of smoking, and/or to make the lungs recover faster after quitting smoking.

-Lung “detox” treatments can come in a variety of different forms, from “detox drinks” to special diets and even substances you're meant smoke or inhale, including oils, incense, and herbs.
+Lung “detox” treatments can come in a variety of different forms, from “detox drinks” to special diets and even substances you are meant to smoke or inhale, including oils, incense, and herbs.
 No matter what form a lung detox treatment comes in, however, you can be fairly confident that it just doesn't work.

 What's more, some detox methods can be dangerous; some detox detox diets encourage unhealthy eating habits, for example, while some detox drinks are made from potentially harmful ingredients.
 Any detox method that involves burning, vaporizing, or inhaling any substance (e.g. essential oil diffusers) is much more cause lung irritation and worse COPD symptoms than it is to have any sort of beneficial effect.